VWV Racing

-Vaughn Wilcox & Vaughn Racing, operating as VWV Racing, is an American professional stock car racing team team that currently competes in the ARCA Menards Series, fielding the No. 34 Ford part-time for Corey Aiken and Austin Vaughn, and also in the ARCA Menards Series East, fielding the No. 34 Ford part-time for Vaughn, and the No. 00 Toyota Camry part-time for Aiken.
+Wilcox & Vaughn Racing, operating as WAV Racing (formerly VWV Racing), is an American professional stock car racing team team that currently competes in the ARCA Menards Series East, fielding the No. 34 Toyota part-time for multiple drivers.

 ARCA Menards Series

 Car No. 34 history

 In 2025, it was revealed the team would make its ARCA Menards Series debut at Lime Rock Park with Corey Aiken driving.
 Aiken would finish the race in sixteenth, sixteen laps off the pace.
 Austin Vaughn would make his first start of the season at Dover Motor Speedway, a combination race with the ARCA Menards Series East.
 After starting fourteenth, Vaughn would be involved in an accident at IRP.
 The damage to the car would cause the team to miss the race at Iowa Speedway, where Vaughn would instead drive for Maples Motorsports.
 The team would return at Watkins Glen with Aiken behind the wheel.